 - Access Arrangements are agreed before an assessment and must reflect a student's 'normal way of working' within the school.
 They allow learners with specific needs, e.g.: special educational needs, disabilities and injuries to: access the assessment and show what they know and can do without changing the demands of the assessment.
-(JCQ 2022-23 p7).
+(JCQ 2024-25 p13).
 Access Arrangements are the principal way in which awarding bodies comply with the duty under the Equality Act 2010 to make 'reasonable adjustments' for any candidate who would be at substantial disadvantage in comparison to someone who is not disabled.
-(JCQ 2022-23 p7) - The Equality Act 2010 definition of disability means 'limitations going beyond the normal differences in ability which may exist among people'.
-Therefore, a candidate with a disability or difficulty, which has a substantial and long term effect on performance in examinations, may qualify for access arrangements. - Thus, Access Arrangements are reasonable adjustments that are put in place to ensure that all students are given a fair opportunity to demonstrate their knowledge and skills in examinations, without being disadvantaged by any learning, physical, sensory or psychological difficulty they may experience, without creating any unfair advantage, or compromising the integrity of an assessment. - Access Arrangements may vary between subjects because different subjects and methods of assessments may have different demands.
-An adjustment may not be considered reasonable if it affects the integrity of the assessment, or involves unreasonable costs or timeframes. - Access Arrangements are agreed before an assessment, and must reflect a student's 'normal way of working' within the school.
+(JCQ 2024-25 p13, p17) - 3 The Equality Act 2010 definition of disability means 'limitations going beyond the normal differences in ability which may exist among people'.
+Therefore, a candidate with a disability or difficulty, which has a substantial and long-term effect on performance in examinations, may qualify for access arrangements.
+(JCQ 2024-25 p15) - 4 Thus, Access Arrangements are reasonable adjustments that are put in place to ensure that all students are given a fair opportunity to demonstrate their knowledge and skills in examinations, without being disadvantaged by any learning, physical, sensory or psychological difficulty they may experience, without creating any unfair advantage, or compromising the integrity of an assessment. - 5 Access Arrangements may vary between subjects because different subjects and methods of assessments may have different demands.
+An adjustment may not be considered reasonable if it affects the integrity of the assessment, or involves unreasonable costs or timeframes.

-Examples of Access Arrangements (which MUST be students' 'Normal Way of Working'):
+Examples of Access Arrangements

+(which MUST be students' 'Normal Way of Working'):